SHACHAR KARIV

 Abstract.
 This paper reports the results of an experimental

-outcome.
-For all networks, the game has a large set of (possibly inefficient)
+of an efficient outcome.
+For all networks, the game has a large set of

-strategies salient and this in turn facilitates coordination on efficient
+architecture makes certain strategies salient and this in turn facilitates

-outcomes.
-In particular, asymmetries in the network architecture encourage two
+coordination on efficient outcomes.
+In particular, asymmetries in the network

 -